Please find an updated version of this posting for WSL 2 here

 The Windows Subsystem for Linux (WSL) is a compatibility layer which allows to run a whole bunch of linux binaries natively on Windows 10.
 With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS lunar.

-In this blogpost I will show you how to install WSL, setup ROS, and how to apply the patch to ros_comm in an overlay workspace to get started.
+In this blogpost I will show you how to install WSL and setup ROS to get started.

 Update Windows 10

 A recent version of Windows 10 needs to be installed for ROS to work.
 If you are in doubt, which version is installed go to Settings -> System -> About and check that you have at least

 If you need to update Windows, got to Windows Update and follow the instructions.

 To install the Windows Subsystem for Linux and Bash on Windows, follow this guide.

 In case you have used the WSL before applying the creators update, you may still have the trusty version (14.04) or the xenial version (16.04).
 However, to install ros melodic, you need ubuntu bionic 18.04.

 To check which version is actually installed, start an instance of bash and run

 $ lsb_release -a No LSB modules are available.
 Distributor ID: Ubuntu Description: Ubuntu 18.04.1 LTS Release: 18.04 Codename: bionic